Virtual1/FCC_Python/README.md

 lesson_code.py will be loaded into the initial-code section (top left container) of the classroom.

 lesson_tests.py will be loaded into a hidden unittest file (behind the scenes).
+To run the tests from the console:
+1. Make sure that you are in the \<lesson> directory
+2. `⇒  python3 -m unittest test_<lesson>`

 lesson.md will be loaded into the markdown section (bottom right container) of the classroom.